mesosphere/dcos-docs-site/pages/1.11/tutorials/dcos-debug/index.md

 - Restarting repeatedly
 - Not being reachable inside (or outside) of the DC/OS cluster

 DC/OS consists of [a number of different components](https://docs.mesosphere.com/1.11/overview/architecture/components/) - most notably [Apache Mesos](http://mesos.apache.org/) and [Marathon](https://mesosphere.github.io/marathon/).
-As any of these components could be involved in the issue you are encountering, it might be difficult to even locate the component causing the issue.
-Accordingly, this tutorial aims to cover several types of such issues.
+As any number of these components could be involved in the issue you are encountering, it can be difficult to even locate the component causing the issue.
+Accordingly, this tutorial aims to cover several types of such issues by applyiung a [general strategy](#strategy) in some [hands-on cases](#hands-on).

 Of course, there are a myriad of other potential sorts of problems that can affect your cluster besides application-related failures: networking problems, DC/OS installation issues, and DC/OS internal configuration issues could each be causing issues on your cluster.
 These are unfortunately out of scope for this tutorial, but we encourage you to reach out via our [Community channels](https://dcos.io/community/) with ideas and feedback.